un-ts/changesets-gitlab/.changeset/eight-buttons-argue.md

 "changesets-gitlab": minor
 ---

-feat: use discussion instead of comment
+feat: create comment with discussion instead of note